 The Commission may meet with the applicant, the Department (or other government agencies), the relevant local Council and other interested people before making its decision, if the Commission considers that it is necessary to do so.
 Records of such meetings will be kept in accordance with the Commission's Meeting Record Policy

-A public hearing is only held if a formal request is made by the Minister for Planning or the Greater Sydney Commission may formally ask the Commission to carry out a public hearing in relation to a development application or any other planning matter at any time.
+A public hearing is only held if a formal request is made by the Minister for Planning or the Greater Sydney Commission may formally ask the Commission to hold a public hearing in relation to a development application or any other planning matter at any time.
 If such a request is made, the Commission must hold a public hearing, it is not discretionary.